 This First Proof contains two mixed media on canvas pieces, Beauty Contest and Tricks for Kids by Billy Copley.
 Featuring a written reflection by Mimi Thompson.
 For copyright reasons this content is available only in print.

-For Kerry James Marshall, 1997 was a good year: a MacArthur Fellowship, the Whitney Biennial and Documenta X. He spoke with Calvin Reid about the future of painting.
-Black Romantic is on view at Jack Shainman Gallery until July 3rd.
+1997 was a good year for Marshall: a MacArthur Fellowship, the Whitney Biennial and Documenta X. In the Tower: Kerry James Marshall is on view at the National Gallery in Washington D.C. now.

 In Elizabeth Murray’s 1998 BOMB interview by Jessica Hagedorn, the two discuss ordinary objects, domestic novels and what it means to be feminist.

 Three paintings, titled A Personal History of Italian Film (numbers 3, 9, and 6) by Carl Palazzolo, accompanied by a reflection on the work from Betsy Sussler.

 Bill Arning explores Keith Mayerson’s many projects, from a 1994 retelling of Pinocchio to the illustrated novel Horror Hospital to “iconoscapes” such as his painted depiction of Star Wars’s Death Star.

 Dickson’s paintings documented the isolation and the life of Times Square pre-vamp.
 She and Sylvère Lotringer discuss the suburbs, demolition derby and becoming American.

 Stanley Moss reflects on two paintings by the famously obscure landscape painter Wolf Kahn, an artist who stretches the possibility of his sometimes dismissed subject matter.

 Artist Matthew Ritchie’s “project”—his paintings, sculptures and website—fuses myth, science and a host of funny-headed characters into a brave, new interactive world.